Remember the time you had to request mail-order DVDs to catch the latest flicks while munching popcorn on your couch?

 Plus, if you can post positive revenue numbers for over a decade and become a multi-billion-dollar company in about 20 years, you’re doing alright.

 Here’s what Netflix did to reach these lofty heights.
-And, how you can use the same tactics to lead your contact center through a successful digital transformation.
+And, how you study the same tactics to lead your contact center through a successful digital transformation.

 Stay true to your vision.